grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 As a test runs, k6 starts generating _metrics_.
 These metrics provide quantitative data to help you interpret test results.

-k6 generates many metrics about the load that your test generates and about how the system under test (SUT) responds to this load.
+k6 generates many metrics about the load that your test generates and how the system under test (SUT) responds to this load.
 Broadly, you can analyze metrics in two ways:
 - As summary statistics, in an _end-of-test-summary_ report.
 - As _time-series data_, in granular, point-by-point detail